Welcome to tend, formerly Impact Futures. More about us >

 A milestone for your team

-The End-Point Assessment (EPA) is the final stage of every apprenticeship in England.
-It’s where your apprentice demonstrates they meet the standards of their role, independently assessed, fairly graded, and nationally recognised.
+The End Point Assessment (EPA) is the final stage of every apprenticeship in England: an independent assessment that apprentices must pass to complete their apprenticeship, showing they meet the standards of their role and leading to a fair grade and nationally recognised certification.

 Here’s what to expect as your apprentice moves through the process: